Based in Albury/Wodonga - providing support in person & via telehealth

 What is Sexology?

-Sexology is the scientific study of human sexuality, encompassing a wide range of topics such as human sexual behaviours, interests, relationships, gender roles, sexual health, and bodily functions.
-It also addresses how sexuality develops across the lifespan.
+Sexology is the scientific study of human sexuality, encompassing biological, psychological and social aspects.
+It covers a broad range of topics including sexual behaviours, interests, relationships, gender roles, sexual health, and bodily functions.
+It also explores how sexuality develops and evolves across the lifespan.

-A sexologist is a professional with a postgraduate qualification in human sexuality.
-Their expertise allows them to understand how the mind and body function in relation to sexuality.
-Sometimes, sexologists may also be referred to as sex therapists or psychosexual therapists.
-Their work covers a broad spectrum, including sexual health, reproduction, relationships, consent, and understanding how the human body works.
+A sexologist is a professional with postgraduate training in human sexuality.
+They understand how the mind and body interact in relation to sexuality and often work as sex therapists or psychosexual therapists.
+Their expertise spans sexual health, reproduction, relationships, consent, and all aspects of sexuality.

-Sex therapy is a complementary approach that works alongside medical treatments for diagnosed conditions, but it is not a substitute for medical care.
-It helps address underlying physical or psychological issues contributing to sexual concerns and may also assist with the social impact of medical conditions.
-For those without medical diagnoses, sex therapy can help manage the social or relational implications of sexual health challenges.
+Psychosexual therapy complements medical treatment for diagnosed conditions but is not a replacement for medical care.
+It helps identify and address physical, psychological, or social factors contributing to sexual difficulties.
+Psychosexual therapy can assist with the social or relational impacts of sexual health challenges.

-• Long-term relationships with a decreased sex life
+• Navigating long-term relationships with decreased sexual intimacy

 • Improving communication between partners